Wagner Group: Sudan

 The earliest reports of PMC Wagner involvement in Sudan came in 2017.
 The PMCs were sent to Sudan to support it militarily against South Sudan and protect gold, uranium and diamond mines.

 Following Omar al-Bashir's overthrow in a coup d'état on 11 April 2019, Russia continued to support the Transitional Military Council (TMC) that was established to govern Sudan, as the TMC agreed to uphold Russia's contracts in Sudan's defense, mining and energy sectors.
 This included the PMCs' training of Sudanese military officers.
 The Wagner Group's operations became more elusive following al-Bashir's overthrow.
 They continued to mostly work with Sudan's Rapid Support Forces (RSF).
 Wagner was said to be linked to the Deputy Chairman of the TMC and commander of the RSF, Gen. Mohamed Hamdan Dagalo.

 In April 2020, the Wagner-connected company "Meroe Gold" was reported to be planning to ship personal protective equipment, medicine, and other equipment to Sudan amid the coronavirus pandemic.
 Three months later, the United States sanctioned the "M Invest" company, as well as its Sudan subsidiary "Meroe Gold" and two individuals key to Wagner operations in Sudan, for the suppression and discrediting of protesters.

 Following the 2021 Sudanese coup d'état, Russian support for the military administration set up in Sudan became more open and Russian-Sudanese ties, along with Wagner's activities, continued to expand even after Russia's invasion of Ukraine in 2022, leading to condemnation by the United States, United Kingdom and Norway.
 The Wagner Group obtained lucrative mining concessions.
 10 mi from the town of Abidiya, in Sudan's northeastern gold-rich area, a Russian-operated gold mine was set up that was thought to be an outpost of the Wagner Group.
 Further to the east, Wagner supported Russia's attempts to build a naval base on the Red Sea.
 It used western Sudan's Darfur region as a staging point for its operations in other neighbouring countries, the Central African Republic, Libya and parts of Chad.
 Geologists of the Wagner-linked "Meroe Gold" company also visited Darfur to assess its uranium potential.

+In November 2023, the Kyiv Post released drone footage of what it claimed was Ukrainian special forces attacking Wagner PMC soldiers in Sudan with a rocket launcher.